nuremics/nuremics-docs/docs/handbook/practice.md

 ## Create App

-Now that we've saw how to use a **NUREMICS App** as an end-user, it's now time to look under the hood and explore how the **App** is actually built.
-This section dives into the developer's side of **NUREMICS**, exposing how to define, organize, and structure a fully functional **App**.
+Now that we've saw how to use a **nuRemics App** as an end-user, it's now time to look under the hood and explore how the **App** is actually built.
+This section dives into the developer's side of **nuRemics**, exposing how to define, organize, and structure a fully functional **App**.

 You'll start by implementing your own [**Procs**](theory.md#proc){:target="_blank"}, which encapsulate domain-specific logic and computational tasks.
 Then, you’ll learn how to assemble these building blocks into a fully operational [**App**](theory.md#app){:target="_blank"}.